St. Paul’s United Church

 Proceeds help fund outreach efforts.

-Would you like to join our cooking crew?
+Would you like to join our crew?

 Come and have fun with us